-Slow Cooker Mexican Beef Brisket is tender, juicy and packed with warm flavors.
-This shredded brisket is perfect for tacos, quesadillas, rice bowls or also freezers great for later.
+Slow Cooker Mexican Beef Brisket is tender, flavorful, and slow-cooked to perfection with warm Mexican spices.
+This shredded beef is perfect for tacos, burritos, quesadillas, rice bowls, or nachos, and it freezes beautifully for easy meal prep.

 Slow Cooker Mexican Beef Brisket on plate